Iluvitari/AZ104-Notes/AZ-104 Overview.md

 		- known+manage (e.g. intune)
 	- Join (register+)
 		- login with AAD users (direct authentication)

-- Conditional access
+## Conditional access
-	- Rules enforced on Azure AD that determine what
+- Rules enforced on Azure AD that determine what can be accessed by who.
+	- From certain locations
+	- Have to have MFA

 ## AAD SKus: